-Figure 6 shows the distribution of average link utilization at time-step $t{ m evaluate}$ for 1000 patterns of traffic fluctuation on the EON topology.
-We define $t{\mbox{evaluate}} =$ $t{ m reinforce} + 70$ .
-Note that the traffic increases and fluctuates in different ways from time-step $t{\mbox{reinforce}}$ to $t{\mbox{evaluate}}.$ Therefore, Figure 6 shows the performance of the VNT control method against various patterns of traffic fluctuation.
+Fig. 6 shows the distribution of average link utilization at time-step $t{\text{evaluate}}$ for 1000 patterns of traffic fluctuation on the EON topology.
+We define $t{\text{evaluate}} = t{\text{reinforce}} + 70$ .
+Note that the traffic increases and fluctuates in different ways from time-step $t{reinforce}$ to $t{evaluate}$ .
+Therefore, Fig. 6 shows the performance of the VNT control method against various patterns of traffic fluctuation.
 The threshold of the activity is set to 0.25, that is, the VNT control method is assumed to be successful if the average link utilization is less than 0.25.
-First, Figure 6(a) shows the comparison between the proposed design and the MILPbased design.
+First, Fig. 6(a) shows the comparison between the proposed design and the MILP-based design.
 Both the proposed design and the MILP-based design succeed in accommodating most traffic patterns with admissible values.
 However, more traffic patterns are accommodated with lower link utilization by the proposed method than are accommodated by the MILP-based design method.
 In addition, the proposed design fails for fewer traffic patterns than the MILP-based design does.
-Second, Figure 6(b) shows the comparison between the MILPbased design and the heuristic-based design.
-The heuristic-based design for the EON topology adds transceivers to nodes {11, 12, 18}, different from the decision of the MILP-based design.
+Second, Fig. 6(b) shows the comparison between the MILP-based design and the heuristic-based design.
+The heuristic-based design for the EON topology adds transceivers to nodes {11, 12, 18}, different from the decision of the MILPbased design.
 However, looking at Fig. 6(b), the distributions of link utilization by both of the ad-hoc designs are almost the same.
 Thus, we use the heuristic-based design as an ad-hoc design for the examination on the USNET and JBN topologies, since they are large topologies and are difficult for the MILP calculation.

-Figure 7 shows the results on the USNET and JBN topologies.
+Fig. 7 shows the results on the USNET and JBN topologies.
 In Figs. 7(a) and 7(b), the threshold of the activity is set to 0.5.
 In these situations, the VNT control succeeds for almost all traffic patterns, and more traffic patterns are accommodated with lower link utilization by the proposed design as with the EON topology.
 We can conclude that the proposed method makes the optical network more flexible, that is, our method improves the ability to accommodate various traffic fluctuations with lower link utilization.